Reducing Background Noise Can Get You Big Audiophile Gains

 Nothing Will Get You Better Performance Than Improving Your Room’s Acoustics

-There are so many ways that you can improve the sound of your gear and it isn’t always a new DAC.
+There are so many ways that you can improve the sound of your gear and it isn’t always a new 32-bit DAC.
 Building a more solid acoustical foundation for your room is such a great way to get big gains from your current audiophile system as a pretty reasonable cost.
 Insulating sound into your listening room also is a benefit as you will be less likely to piss people off when blasting Rage Against The Machine at 110 dB at 1:00 AM, unless you’ve caulked your drywall gaps or installed some studio doors.

 Consider looking at venues where you can find little acoustical gains that can make your current audio system sound better.
 These same changes will make the Nth degree of performance on much higher end upgrades make more sense too.
 While we likely will never truly be done upgrading our audiophile equipment until we take our last breath, don’t fall into the trap to think that said gear upgrades are the only way to the audiophile holy land.
 They are not.
 Work on your room at every level.
 Make it sound better.
 Make it look better.
 Install the gear in a cleanly and neatly.
 Choose seating that is for more than one listener (and invite other people to enjoy music with you, as it isn’t a solo hobby despite the cliché).
 Get your lighting system dialed in so that you have visual drama in your room as well as the ability to create a low-light mood that puts your sensory emphasis on your ears more than your eyes.